Kafka (film): Production

-Lem Dobbs' original screenplay was more of a straightforward biopic of Franz Kafka, but Soderbergh rewrote it because he wanted to create a “mystery thriller, not a biography.”
+Lem Dobbs' original screenplay was more of a straightforward biopic of Franz Kafka but Steven Soderbergh rewrote it because he wanted to create a “mystery thriller, not a biography.”
 Dobbs was dissatisfied with Soderbergh's changes, and the two would not work again until The Limey in 1999.

-Isabelle Adjani and Anne Parillaud were both considered for the role of Gabriela.
-Parillaud was cast in the part, and even filmed with Soderbergh and Irons, but left after several days due to language barriers.
+Isabelle Adjani and Anne Parillaud were both considered for the role of Gabriela Rossman.
+Parillaud was cast in the part and even filmed with Soderbergh and Irons but left after several days due to language barriers.

-Filming took place on-location in Kafka's hometown of Prague, and at Barrandov Studios.
+Filming took place on-location in Kafka's hometown of Prague and at Barrandov Studios.
 Soderbergh elected to shoot most of the film in black-and-white to evoke German expressionism.
 Two weeks of reshoots took place at Pinewood Studios in England.

 Reception

 Kafka was met with mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 55%, based on 22 reviews.
 The website's consensus reads, "Kafka does not rise to the artistic success of its subject, struggling to approximate the nightmarish absurdity that defined the author's work despite thoughtful direction by Steven Soderbergh and a gorgeous black and white color palette."